 1-0 Stansfeld (A)

-The game at Stansfeld was the only time in the league that Rusthall have failed to score this season.
-They are currently the 2nd top scorers and have a few players towards the top of the scorers charts.
+The game at Stansfeld was the only time in the league that Rusthall failed to score.
+They netted 72 goals in their 25 games and had a few players towards the top of the goalscoring leaderboard.

 Tom Lawrence – 6